Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \begin{thm} With the assumptions of \cref{thm:main}, there is a taut foliation $\F$ on $\MM$.
 Let $L$ be the leaf space of $\hatF$.
 Then there is a continuous, monotone map $f\colon L \to \R$ so that the action of $\pi_1(\MM)$ on $L$ descends to a nontrivial action on $\R$. \end{thm}

-\begin{cor} For any $n\geq 1$, any non-trivial surgery on the $n$-fold cyclic branched cover of the figure-eight knot has left orderable fundamental group. \end{cor}
+Here monotone means that $f$ respects the natural partial order on $L$, ie if leaf $\lambda_1$ may be connected to leaf $\lambda_2$ by an oriented arc positively transverse to $\hatF$, then $f(\lambda_1)\leq f(\lambda_2)$. \begin{cor} For any $n\geq 1$, any non-trivial surgery on the $n$-fold cyclic branched cover of the figure-eight knot has left orderable fundamental group. \end{cor}

 Previously, orderability for surgeries on the figure eight knot was known only for slopes in $[-4,4]\cup \Z$.
-The range $(-4,4)$ was treated by the representation theoretic approach of \cite{boyer_l-spaces_2011}, while the toroidal exceptional surgeries $\set{4,-4}$ were resolved in \cite{clay_graph_2013} using a gluing theorem for amalgamations of left-orderable groups.
-It has been known to those in the field that Fenley's work on $\R$-covered Anosov flows applies to show that integer surgeries on the figure eight knot are left-orderable \cite{fenley_structure_1998}.
+The range $(-4,4)$ was treated by the representation theoretic approach of Boyer, Gordon, and Watson \cite{boyer_l-spaces_2011}, while the toroidal exceptional surgeries $\set{4,-4}$ were resolved by Clay, Lidman, and Watson \cite{clay_graph_2013} using a gluing theorem for amalgamations of left-orderable groups.
+Fenley's work on $\R$-covered Anosov flows applies to show that integer surgeries on the figure eight knot are left-orderable \cite{fenley_structure_1998}.
 Hu recently gave another approach to the case of integer slopes by showing that certain taut foliations on these manifolds have vanishing Euler class \cite{hu_euler_2019}.
+Hu also proves a negative result: for slopes outside $[-2,2] \cup \Z$, there does not exist a co-orientable taut foliation which both has trivial Euler class and is transverse to the Dehn surgery core.
+Thus, the action of the universal circle on such foliations does not lift to an action on $\R$.
+We discuss this further in \cref{rmk:eulerzero}.

 In \cref{sec:foliations}, we set up notation and construct taut foliations on the manifolds of \cref{thm:main}.
 In \cref{sec:branching}, we analyze the branching in the leaf spaces of these foliations.